open-feature/spec/specification/sections/01-flag-evaluation.md

 OpenFeature.getClient();
 ```

-It must be possible to create a client that is associated with a `domain`.
+It's possible to create a client that is associated with a `domain`.
 The client will use a provider in the same `domain` if one exists, otherwise, the default provide is used.

 ```java